invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

     a tree that grows crooked will never straighten its branches = árbol que crece torcido jamás su rama endereza appearances can be deceiving = el león no es como lo pintan

+    a liar falls more easily than a cripple = más fácil cae un mentiroso que un cojo

 French
 ------